stefanhinz/mariadb-docs/maxscale/reference/maxscale-monitors/galera-monitor.md

 is not available, then the next node with the highest priority rank is used.
 In this case it would be `node-3`.
 If both `node-1` and `node-3` were down, then`node-2` would be used.
 Because `node-4` has a value of -1 in _priority_, it will never be the primary.
-Nodes without _priority_ parameter are considered as having a priority of 0 and will be used only if all nodes with a positiv&#x65;_&#x70;riority_ value are not available.
+Nodes without _priority_ parameter are considered as having a priority of 0 and will be used only if all nodes with a positive _priority_ value are not available.

 With priority ranks you can control the order in which MaxScale chooses the primary node.
 This will allow for a controlled failure and replacement of nodes.